UrbanInstitute/ed-data/master_sheet_graph_edits.md

       }
     },
   ```
+ - **Third Set**
+  -add `subtitle = "Ages 24–34, by gender and race and ethnicity" ` to jsx file
   - Set max value and change number of ticks for third pair

   ```
   "y": {